mikeizbicki/ucr-cs100/assignments/hw/hw3-signals/README.md

 #### extra credit

-You can earn up to 20 points of extra credit by catching the `^Z` signal to pause the foreground process.
+You can earn up to 20 points of extra credit by catching the `^Z` signal to pause the current foreground process.
 You must also implement the `fg` and `bg` commands.